-Amanda Cavanagh| | University of Illinois
+Amanda Cavanagh| | University of Essex

-Amanda Cavanagh is a postdoctoral researcher at the University of Illinois.
-She earned both her bachelor's degree in biology and chemistry and her doctorte in biology from the University of New Brunswick.
-As a doctoral student, she was independently awarded funding from the Natural Sciences and Engineering Research Counsil of Canada and won an award from the O'Brien Foundation, a humanitarian trust.
-Cavanagh's work has been primarily focused on photosynthesis research.
-She is interested in the biochemical diversity in plants and how that diversity can affect photosynthesis and plant growth.
-Her research for RIPE involves characterizing the biochemistry and physiology of the plants in the photorespiratory bypass and improving canopies stream.
+Amanda earned her bachelor's degree in biology and chemistry and went on to earn her doctorate in biology from the University of New Brunswick.
+As a doctoral student, she was independently awarded funding from the Natural Sciences and Engineering Research Council of Canada and as well as an award from the O'Brien Foundation, a humanitarian trust.
+Amanda also received the 2021 Rank Prize New Lecturer grant in nutrition, having been one of three scholars to receive the award.